svalencia014/DarkgreenForthrightFirewall/README.md

 Anyway, this is the literal index(.html) of the site.
 There are not too many files as this is not too advanced.
 [url=https://imgbb.com/][img]https://i.ibb.co/6nvzBGv/Screenshot-2020-11-02-at-9-32-02-AM.png[/img][/url]
 There are a couple of CSS files, but its mainly HTML as that is the only language that is website related that I know.
 I only know HTML, not CSS, and some JS.
+Eventually I will get some CSS in there making the site look good but until then you just have what it is now.